Youssefshawky969/Tech-Stack/Ansible.md

   `
   README.md
   `
-  for example, it may vary you may have more files in your repo.
+  For example, it may vary you may have more files in your repo.

   before we work in our file, we need to tell git first who we are.